kiba/Writings/for_science/chp27_epilogue.md

 "That man...and his goons, they unknowingly cause a diplomatic incident, almost killed two innocents.
 They caused one of our student to cry."

 "Unfortuantely, if that was the extent of Mr. Torchwick's crimes, I would be less worried.
-Unfortunately, it seemed that he was part of a larger conspiracy that went beyond simply robbing dust stores.
-He seemed to have allied himself with the White Fang.
+It seemed that he was part of a larger conspiracy that went beyond simply robbing dust stores.
+He have allied himself with the White Fang.
 I hate to say it, but without the diplomatic incident, we would had not directed resources to him."

 "Amber," Goodwitch said cryptically.